Let’s face it. AC problems suck – especially during peak hot spells when you rely on your air conditioner to stay comfortably cool.

 Loose connections or stuck relays can also cause problems with your AC unit.

 AC Thermostat Problems

-If there’s a problem with your thermostat, your air conditioner might not be getting the right instructions.
-Your thermostat may need to be recalibrated or replaced.
+If your thermostat has a problem, your air conditioner might not be getting the right instructions.
+As a result, your thermostat may need to be recalibrated or replaced.

 Air Conditioner Problems from Inadequate Maintenance

-When filters and condenser coils in an air conditioning unit become dirty, it will not operate properly.
-Efficiency is compromised, and breakdowns are more likely.
+When filters and condenser coils in an air conditioning unit become dirty, they will not operate properly.
+As a result, efficiency is compromised, and breakdowns are more likely than not.

 Clogged AC drains

-Your air conditioner removes moisture from the air and disposes of it through drain lines.
-If they’re dirty or blocked water can back up into your AC system.
-It could damage the unit or or cause mold to accumulate.
+Your air conditioner removes moisture from the air and disposes it through drain lines.
+If they’re dirty or blocked, water can back up into your AC system.
+It could damage the unit or cause mold to accumulate.

-One of the best ways to avoid air conditioner problems is to schedule routine maintenance, as recommended by the Energy Dept. Find out more about our 22 point AC maintenance inspection or get in touch today!
+One of the best ways to avoid air conditioner problems is to schedule routine maintenance, as recommended by the Energy Dept. Please find out more about our 22-point AC maintenance inspection, or get in touch today!